 Corporate sponsors may offer scholarships for children of their employees, residents of plant communities or other geographic areas, or students planning specified careers or college majors.
 All candidates must meet NMSC's standards for the competition and the sponsor's eligibility criteria.

 Corporate sponsors define employment eligibility and determine whether individual students are eligible to participate in their scholarship programs.

 Who chooses winners of corporate-sponsored scholarships?

-Committees of NMSC professional staff choose winners from among eligible candidates.
-The committees review each candidate's academic record, essay, demonstrated leadership in school and community activities, and a high school official's recommendation.
+Members of NMSC professional staff choose winners from among eligible candidates.
+They review each candidate's academic record, essay, demonstrated leadership in school and community activities, and a high school official's recommendation.
 Scholarship recipients are the candidates judged to have the strongest combination of abilities, skills, and accomplishments.

 Can a foundation fund scholarships for the children of company employees?

 Yes.
 Company foundations are required to obtain advance Internal Revenue Service (IRS) approval of the grant making procedures.
 NMSC files the necessary paperwork with the IRS on behalf of the company foundation.

 If an employee leaves the company, can the student keep the scholarship?

 Yes.
 Employment eligibility for the award is determined on the date the scholarship is offered and is not a requirement for the continuation of the scholarship in subsequent years.